 Google Search Console (formerly Google Webmaster) tells you what keywords users are searching for to find your content, which web pages they’re finding, and where those web pages are ranking.
 You’ll also be able to see:

-- What countries your users are from
+- What countries are your users from

-- What devices they use
+- What devices do they use

 - Click-through rate